anumodnair/docs/Corporate-Rewards-API.md

         }

  ### `Credentials`
- You will get all credentials till generated
+Returns all the credentials generated till now
 - **Endpoint** `/credentials/`
 - **Returns** JSON Object with the result of your request
 - **Accepts** `GET` only.